First Time in Iceland: Essential Guide for First Visitors

 A rental car is effectively mandatory for seeing Iceland beyond Reykjavík.
 Public buses (Strætó) connect major towns but infrequently.
 Tours cover the main sights but on fixed schedules.

-Rent a car in advance — prices increase significantly in summer.
+Hire a car in Iceland in advance — prices increase significantly in summer.
 A basic 2WD is sufficient for the Ring Road and most attractions.
 F-roads and highland routes require a 4WD with high clearance.

 What to Pack